microwavenby/conduct/README.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, XOXO may take any action we deem appropriate, up to and including expulsion from all XOXO spaces and identification of the participant as a harasser to other XOXO community members or the general public.
+If a participant engages in harassing behavior, the Square Play Club may take any action we deem appropriate, up to and including expulsion from all Square Play Club spaces and identification of the participant as a harasser.

 ## Reporting and Enforcement
-If you are being harassed by a member of the XOXO community, notice that someone else is being harassed, or have any other concerns, please contact us immediately via email at [hi@xoxofest.com](mailto:hi@xoxofest.com).
+If you are being harassed by a member of the Square Play Club community, notice that someone else is being harassed, or have any other concerns, please contact us immediately via email at [play@squareplay.club](mailto:play@squareplay.club).

-### Festival

-Please contact any member of our production, volunteer or security team.
-Our team can be identified by their “Staff” t-shirts, and will be trained in how to address and report any incidents that attendees bring to their attention.

 ### Slack

-Please contact an admin or moderator (designated with a red diamond emoji “♦️” in their status) via direct message.

-If the person who is harassing you is a member of staff, they will recuse themselves from handling your incident.

-All reports will be handled in the strictest confidence.
-We will respond as promptly as we can.
+We are currently evaluating whether or not to create a Slack team for the Square Play Club.

+If we do create a Slack team, reporting tools and guidelines will be added here.

 ## Thanks